f-radosta/shared-mobility-app/docs/AUTH.md

    - Visit `/register`
    - Fill out the form with valid information
    - Select either Passenger or Driver role
+   - Upon successful registration, you'll be automatically logged in and redirected to the dashboard

 2. **Login with credentials**:
    - Visit `/login`